Bulk Restore

 Go to the Dashboard in Cloudback.

-Use the checkboxes to select the repositories you want to restore.
+Use the checkboxes to select the repositories/workspaces you want to restore.

 Click the Restore button in the toolbar.

-Only repositories with existing backups will be available for restoration.
+Only items with existing backups will be available for restoration.

-You will see a progress dashboard showing each repository's restore status:
+You will see a progress dashboard showing each item's restore status:

 Succeeded - Restore completed successfully